edmondscommerce/typesafe-functions/README.md

-# typesafe-functions
+# Typesafe Functions

-some wrappers around internal functions that allow things to be more strictly typed
+To assist with boilerplate around working with internal functions but ensuing that your code keeps tools like [phpstan](https://github.com/phpstan/phpstan) and [phpqa](https://github.com/edmondscommerce/phpqa) happy